ivanxavier7/three.js/03 - Projects/06 - Portal - Blender - Shader/readme.md

 8. After unwrapping everything, it is better to separate each object to improve mipmaping, add margin after unwrapping

-9. Apply filmic filter to the Baked image,
+9. Apply filmic filter to the Baked image, change the view mode to Compositor, click on use nodes, add `Image` node and `Denoise`, mute the `Render layers` with the `M`